-Level 3 financial instruments: Total Of which: Total Of which: Amounts recognised in profit or loss orofit or loss 31 Dec 2022 31 Dec 2021 attributable to f financial instruments held at €million the balance-sheet date the balance-sheet date Other operating income / expenses 1,928 1,928 2,276 2,277 Income from investments -7 -7 21 20 1,921 1,921 2,297 2,297
+Level 3 financial instruments: Total Of which: Total Of which: Amounts recognised in profit or loss 31 Dec 2022 attributable to 31 Dec 2021 attributable to financial instruments held at financial instruments held at € million the balance-sheet date the balance-sheet date Other operating income/expenses 1,928 1,928 2,276 2,277 Income from investments -7 -7 21 20 1,921 1,921 2,297 2,297

 Level 3 derivative financial instruments essentially consist of energy purchase and commodity agreements, which relate to trading periods for which there are no active markets yet.
 The valuation of such depends on the development of electricity, oil and gas prices in particular.
 All other things being equal, rising market prices cause the fair values to increase, whereas declining gas prices cause them to drop.
-A change in pricing by +/-10% would cause the market value to rise by €23 million (previous year: €82 million) or decline by €23 million (previous year: €82 million).
+A change in pricing by +/-10% would cause the market value to rise by €23 million (previous year: £82 million).